jasonbrianhall/wizardscastle/WIKI.md

 - Kobold, Orc, Wolf, Goblin, Ogre, Troll, Bear, Minotaur, Gargoyle, Chimera, Balrog, Dragon
 - Gargoyles and Dragons can break weapons so be careful
 - You can not attack monsters with your bare hands or if you have a book stuck to your hand
+- Some enemies have magical powers like Kobolds, Balrogs, and Dragons

 ### Combat System

 Combat is turn-based.
 You can choose to attack, retreat, attempt to bribe, or cast a spell (if your intelligence is high enough).
+Species may have unique attacks which will change as the game is developed.

 ## Magic and Spells